Tristan-Sessler/T1/about.md

 title: About
 permalink: /about/
 ---
-Tristan Sessler is a 17 year old currently pursuing his passion for programming.
+Grizzle Trend, is an upcoming trendsetting website, aiming to help creative people have their voice heard.

 This websites source code can be found at <a href="https://github.com/Tristan-Sessler/T1">Github</a>.

-Written with HTML and CSS and using Jekyll to generate.
+Written with HTML and CSS.